caituo27/caituo27.github.io/about.md

 		I’ve been designing and building for the web for quite a long time now (early 2000’s 🫣).
 It’s funny, because in my mind the early 2000's doesn’t seem like it was that long ago, but now I look out there at all you young whippersnappers and I realize just how old I am.
 	</p>
 	<p>
-		I started out and built my first website, complete with some flash animations and blinking text, for a t-shirt company that some friends and I started back in college.
-We created some cool shirts, but the company never went anywhere, but both of those guys have gone on to create some pretty amazing businesses for themselves.
-One created <a href="https://www.1850restaurant.com/">1850 restaurant and brewery</a> and the other created <a href="https://www.thefungitemple.com/">Fungi Temple</a>.
+		I started out and built my first website, complete with some <a href="https://en.wikipedia.org/wiki/Adobe_Flash">Flash</a> animations and blinking text, for a t-shirt company that some friends and I started back in college.
+We created some cool shirts, but the company never went anywhere.
+Both of those guys have gone on to create some pretty amazing businesses for themselves though.
+One created <a href="https://www.1850restaurant.com/">1850 Restaurant and Brewery</a> and the other created <a href="https://www.thefungitemple.com/">Fungi Temple</a>.
 Really proud of those guys!
 	</p>
 	<p>
 		Now, when I realized the t-shirt business wasn’t going to pay my bills, I put together my first portfolio site with less flash and no blinking text this time around.
 I then used this site to help wow Justin Couto at Couto Solutions and the rest is history.